cwi-dis/ambulant/third_party_packages/readme-osx.txt

 	- Now pass this folder to the Ambulant configure, with "--with-ffmpeg=third_party_packages/ffmpeg-universal".

-libfaad:
-    (Only if you build ffmpeg with libfaad support) For ppc/build with

-        ./configure \
-            CFLAGS="-arch i386 -arch ppc -isysroot /Developer/SDKs/MacOSX10.4u.sdk" \
-            --disable-dependency-tracking

-	For 32/64-bit intel, build with
-        ./configure CFLAGS="-arch i386 -arch x86_64" --disable-dependency-tracking

-    For both, you may need to edit the Makefile (if you get "Missing Separator") and replace some spaces with tabs.

 sdl 1.2.X:
 	If you want to build a universal (ppc/intel) Ambulant binary you must build SDL in a different way.
 The script sdl-osx-fatbuild.sh in this